-The MRC is a non-departmental public body funded by the UK government through the Department for Business, Innovation and Skills (BIS).
+The MRC is a non-departmental public body funded by the UK government through the Department for Business, Energy and Industrial Strategy (BEIS).
 The MRC fund research, grants and postgraduate study that is dedicated to improving human health.
-They support research across the entire spectrum of medical sciences, in universities and hospitals..
+They support research across the entire spectrum of medical sciences, in universities and hospitals.

 The specific structure of your doctoral training will vary depending on the type of MRC studentship that you were awarded.
 Types of MRC studentship include:

 How your award is paid to you

 Stipends are paid directly into your bank account in monthly in advance instalments.

 To receive your stipend payment, you must have completed a FIN 41 form and submitted this to your School and the Finance Office.
 You should contact your School directly if you have not completed one of these forms.

 The University Graduate School can provide you with written confirmation of your current registration status at the University of Birmingham and of your Research Council funding.

 Please email to request this (firstname.lastname@example.org) with your ID number, full name, and specifics of any information that needs to be confirmed.
 Please note it can take up to two weeks for this letter to be processed.